PopaGeorgianVictor/PORTOFOLIO/README.md

  * parameters -> external information that the function may or may not need (optional)
  * return -> keyword through which we send the results of the function to the outsid
  * the body of the function is marked by indentation against the edge of the file

-* ### in the definition, what is between the brackets are called parameters
-* ### a parameter is the variable listed inside the parentheses in the function definition
-* ### when calling, what is between the brackets are called arguments
-* ### an argument is the value that is sent to the function when it is called

  ## Creating